 Why is this so important?

-It is certainly wise to take heed to the drafting technique, but also respect the runners you are competing against and don’t simply use them for your own benefit.
+It is certainly wise to take heed to the drafting technique.
+That being said, respect the runners you are competing against and don't simply use them for your own benefit.
+Share some of the effort.

-There are going to be times when you have to take destiny into your own hands, take some risks and have to do the work yourself.
+There are going to be times when you have to take some risks and have to do the work yourself.

 Does it always work?

-There are times you are going to do everything right in training and still miss the goal but it sure beats living with the regret of not doing your homework at a.
+There are times you are going to do everything right in training and still miss the goal.

 You either have two choices.
 Sit back and wonder what can be done and do something about it or live the rest of your life in regret having not tried at all.